Description

 There is no battery or GPS integrated into these units, so you will power the node via USB-C cable, either from your device or a power bank.
 A smart device or computer is needed to operate these nodes anyways, so it’s only natural to power the node from your device, as well as take advantage of your phone’s GPS.
 Basically the only downside is having the cord, which is admittedly somewhat awkward, but the nRF52 boards are so efficient that you won’t notice any affect whatsoever on your phone’s battery life.

-With the USB-C cable plugged in (or a silicone cover installed), the housing gives IP-65 dust and water protection (dust and splash proof), which is as good or better than your phone.
+With the USB-C cable plugged in (or a silicone cover installed), the housing gives about IP-65 dust and water protection (dust and splash proof), which is as good or better than your phone.
 The only catch is there are two little holes in the housing (one for the reset button and one for the LED indicator light), and you can cover those with tape or plug them with a little hot glue, silicone, etc. That, a quick rattle can paint job, and keeping the device oriented vertically while in use will make it resistant to even prolonged rain.
 You may also semi-permanently install the USB-C cable by sealing its connection with silicone, which, in addition to the previous mods, would make it fully IP-67 waterproof.

 Notes on version: